cjyuan/cyf-notes/ITP-JS3-Sprint1-PR-comments.md

 #### Sprint-1/fix/median.js

-The arrays specified in `median.test.js` happened to be sorted.
+The arrays specified in `median.test.js` are already sorted by coincidence.

-Normally, before we can easily find the median value in an array, we need to sort the array first.
+Typically, to find the median value of an array, we first need to sort it.
+However, to prevent modifying `list` directly, it's best to work with a cloned version instead.

-Can you try inserting a statement to sort the numbers in `list` first?
+Could you add one or more statements to create a cloned copy of `list` and then sort the numbers in the cloned array?

----

-`.sort()` can modify the content in an array.
-So it is better to sort a cloned version of `list`.
 #### Sprint-1/fix/median.test.js

-Can you figure out why the "doesn't modify the input" test in `median.test.js` may fail to check what it describes, and improve the test code accordingly?
+The elements in `[1, 2, 3]` are already sorted.
+If we use this array as a test value, it will be difficult to determine whether the function modifies the input or not (by sorting the given array).

 #### Sprint-1/implement/dedupe.test.js